 The following section will explain the rules to help you gain a better understanding of the craps table layout and where you need to place your chips as the game progresses.

-As mentioned earlier there are two types of bets you can make when playing craps.
+As mentioned earlier there are a few types of bets you can make when playing craps.
 To learn how to play this casino game you would need familiarize yourself with the game rules and how to play various craps bets.

 In terms of craps rules, they vary depending on the bet you’re making.
 In the game of craps there are single roll bets which are done later in the game and multiple roll bets starting with the very first bet of the round; the come-out roll.